iDimaBR/speedinv/README.md

     public ExampleInventory() {
         super(45, ChatColor.GOLD + "Example inventory");

-        // Just add a random item
+        // Add a random item
         setItem(22, new ItemStack(Material.IRON_SWORD), e -> e.getWhoClicked().sendMessage("You clicked on the sword"));

         // Add some blocks to the borders